TeamBulbbot/docs/docs/privacy-policy.md

 ## Requesting a copy of the database data

 ⚠️ **Please note that only the server owner can contact us for server database data.**

+❗ **This copy will not include the message data of the server unless there is a very specific reason for needing it.**

 Join our support server [https://bulbbot.rocks/discord](https://bulbbot.rocks/discord) and contact our mod mail **Mod Mail#9192** `(791331386379993088)` with the following template.
 Within 48 hours we will process your request accordingly.